k3746ov/nekropol/README.md

 ---

 ❗When you select (1) after the
-`bash termuxpackage.sh` command, there is the first *pkg update && upgrade* in the packages, so when I installed the first termux,
+`bash install` command, there is the first
+*pkg update && upgrade* in the packages, so when I installed the first termux,
 I didn't need the update.